 External barriers are limiting factors outside of your business, including:

-- A struggling economy - recessions, slowdowns, uncertainty.
+- A struggling economy - rising inflation, recession, slowdown, consumer uncertainty.

 - Higher tax burden - corporation tax, NI contributions, business rates.

-- More red tape - new UK/EU regulations impacting your product and/or the business itself.
+- Red tape - Brexit, changing regulations that impact your product and/or the business itself.

 - Negative press or social media coverage - harming your business or the market as a whole.